cibathleticsdev/discord-bot/README.md

+### _ATTENTION, THIS IS A BETA!!
+Better use cibathleticsdev/archie-bot (https://github.com/cibathleticsdev/archie-bot)_

 # Say hello to Archie!
 ### Who is Archie?
 Archie is our official and main CAD discord bot.
 It will be created using GitHub.